-The MSc Animation & VFX at DJCAD is an exciting Masters course which allows a much broader interpretation of traditional animation.
+The MSc Animation & VFX at Duncan of Jordanstone College of Art & Design is an exciting Masters course which allows a much broader interpretation of traditional animation.
 Digital animation techniques have allowed us to visualise the world around us from the farthest reaches of space to the darkest depths of the oceans.

 With the increasing appetite for fantastic stories and images there has never been a better opportunity for animators, artists and designers to develop new ways of communicating different stories.
 Using 2D and 3D computer animation, practitioners are shaping our knowledge and understanding in areas as diverse as digital visual effects, medical imaging, architecture, environmental design, product design and film making.

 A unique opportunity to develop your own visual practice

 This course represents an opportunity for animators, artists, designers and those with associated experience to extend their skills and discourse within both animation and VFX.
 We offer dedicated 2D, 3D and visual effects facilities providing you with a unique opportunity to develop your own visual practice.
 Our new Visual FX studio is one of only two within a UK university.

 How you will be taught

 This course relies strongly on the idea of self-managed study, with students working autonomously.
 However, help and support is provided by our expert staff throughout your studies.

 Throughout the programme and on completion students enter their work in national and international competitions and animation festivals in the UK and overseas.
 Developing the research potential and impact of our postgraduate students is integral to our vision for research.
 Research focused students are encouraged to participate in research conferences, presentations, colloquia and networks.
 Guidance is given for those who wish to continue to PhD.

 How you will be assessed